crazy-max/docker-jetbrains-license-server/README.md

 docker-compose logs -f
 ```

+### Command line

-Or use the following minimal command :
+You can also use the following minimal command :

 ```bash
 $ docker run -d -p 8000:80 --name jetbrains-license-server \